YottaDB/YDBDoc/ProgrammersGuide/opdebug.rst

 When YottaDB receives a <CTRL-C> command from the principal device, it invokes Direct Mode at the next opportunity, (usually at a point corresponding to the beginning of the next source line).
 YottaDB can also interrupt at a FOR loop iteration or during a command of indeterminate duration such as LOCK, OPEN or READ.
 The YottaDB USE command enables/disables the <CTRL-C> interrupt with the [NO]CENABLE deviceparameter.
 By default, YottaDB starts <CTRL-C> enabled.
 The default setting for <CTRL-C> is controlled by $ydb_nocenable which controls whether <CTRL-C> is enabled at process startup.
 If $ydb_nocenable has a value of 1, "TRUE" or "YES" (case-insensitive), and the process principal device is a terminal, $PRINCIPAL is initialized to a NOCENABLE state where the process does not recognize <CTRL-C> as a signal to enter direct mode.
 No value, or other values of $ydb_nocenable initialize $PRINCIPAL with the CENABLE state.
 The [NO]CENABLE deviceparameter on a USE command can still control this characteristic from within the process.

 YottaDB displays the YDB> prompt on the principal device.
 Direct Mode accepts commands from, and reports errors to, the principal device.
 YottaDB uses the current device for all other I/O. If the current device does not match the principal device when YottaDB enters Direct Mode, YottaDB issues a warning message on the principal device.
 A USE command changes the current device.
-For more information on the USE command, see `Chapter 9: “Input/Output Processing” <./ioproc.html>`_.
+For more information on the USE command, see `Chapter 9: "Input/Output Processing" <./ioproc.html>`_.

 The default "compile-as-written" mode of the YottaDB compiler lets you run a program with errors as part of the debugging cycle.
 The object code produced includes all lines that are correct and all commands on a line with an error, up to the error.
 When YottaDB encounters an error, it XECUTEs non empty values of $ETRAP or $ZTRAP.
 By default $ZTRAP contains a BREAK command, so YottaDB enters Direct Mode.